Wildhoney/ngVideo/README.md

 ### Screen #####

 The `vi-screen` directive is the **only** mandatory directive &ndash; along with the core `ng-video` directive for managing the core logic.
-It is also one of the simplest directives, because it simply outputs the `video` note &ndash; with a little behaviour thrown in.
+It is also one of the simplest directives, because it simply outputs the `video` node &ndash; with a little behaviour thrown in.

 ```html
 <video vi-screen></video>